 Optional path fields can be added to display URLs to give prospects an idea of where they’ll be taken when they click your ad.
 With expanded text ads, up to two optional path fields can be added, supporting up to 15 characters each.
 The path field text doesn’t necessarily have to be part of your website’s URL, but it should at least be related to your post-click landing page content.

 Now that we’ve discussed all the details, let’s review more examples.

 MicroStrategy’s ad only shows the root domain.
 Unfortunately, without a subdomain or any path fields, users have less of an idea where they’ll go after clicking the ad:

 Valpak added a subdomain to their display URL but without path fields, it still doesn’t imply much about the post-click landing page it leads to:

 Intercom’s ad shows a root domain and two path fields to let searchers know more specifically where they’ll end up after clicking:

 Autopilot takes it one step further using title case in the path fields to make it more obvious:

 Lastly, this Business-Intelligence ad has a fully optimized display URL with a root domain, subdomain, and two relevant path fields using title case:

 There is no doubt that optimizing your display URLs can make a dramatic, positive impact on your AdWords campaign performance.
 By creating ads that provide optimal user experiences, you’ll likely increase your Quality Scores, get higher ad placement, and lower your CPC.

-At Instapage, our post-click optimization platform allows marketing teams, agencies, and enterprises to quickly and easily create personalized landing pages for each ad campaign.
-With designer-friendly features, team collaboration, and Instablocks™, no other platform compares.
+At Instapage, our post-click optimization platform allows marketing teams, agencies, and enterprises to quickly and easily create personalized post-click landing pages for each ad campaign.
+Sign up for an Enterprise demo today.